mthom/scryer-prolog/README.md

 The `--release` flag performs various optimizations, producing a faster executable.

+After compilation, the executable `scryer-prolog` is available in the directory&nbsp;`target/release` and can be invoked to run the system.

 On Windows, Scryer Prolog is easier to build inside a [MSYS2](https://www.msys2.org/) environment as some crates may require native C compilation.
 However, the resulting binary does not need MSYS2 to run.
 When executing Scryer in a shell, it is recommended to use a more advanced shell than mintty (the default MSYS2 shell).
 The [Windows Terminal](https://github.com/microsoft/terminal) works correctly.